-My heart sped up a little, but then immediately slowed down to its normal pace.
+My heart sped up a little, then slowed to its normal pace.
 As he explained the reasoning behind the loss of my job, I felt the oddest sense of serenity, like a wizened old Buddhist atop a rugged Tibetan mountain.
-I quietly marvelled at my sense of calm—why wasn’t I climbing the walls in anxiety?
+I quietly marvelled at my sense of calm — why wasn’t I climbing the walls in anxiety?
 Chewing my nails down to tender pink nubs?
-Heart racing like a jackrabbit after a can of Red Bull?
 I’m relatively calm by nature, but redundancy is a big deal, especially for a job that you’ve held for almost a decade, and I didn’t feel concerned in the slightest.
 I still don’t.

-Daniel Gilbert is an American social psychologist, and his work on affective forecasting—our ability to predict our future emotional state—can offer some insight into my odd sense of serenity.
-For many, the loss of a job might be viewed as catastrophic, accompanied by mental anguish and stinging embarrassment, healed only by disappearing into the duvet for 24 hours.
+Daniel Gilbert is an American social psychologist, and his work on affective forecasting — our ability to predict our future emotional state — can offer some insight into my odd sense of serenity.
+For many, the loss of a job might be viewed as catastrophic, loaded with mental anguish and stinging embarrassment, followed by hours of consolation amid the duvet.
 But Gilbert and his colleagues uncovered an important truth about our ability to predict our future emotional state: we’re terrible at it¹.
 We constantly misjudge.
-Events that we consider to be life changing end up being brushed off with ease.
-Gilbert dubbed this wonderful resilience of ours a “psychological immune system”, protecting us from big negative events, so that we can continue to function without descending into unbounded, gloomy dismay.
+Events that we think are life changing end up being brushed off with ease.
+Gilbert dubbed this wonderful resilience of ours a “psychological immune system,”which protects us from major negative events, so that we can continue to function without descending into unbounded, gloomy dismay.

 The psychological immune system works as a kind of salesman, who convinces you to buy into your new, altered reality.
-The negative aspects of your previous situation become highlighted—the tedious day-to-day tasks; the missing sense of making any kind of real difference; the insufferable penis in charge of accounts.
+The negative aspects of your previous situation become highlighted: the tedious day-to-day tasks; the absent sense of making a difference; the insufferable penis in charge of accounts.
 Such afflictions are brought into sharp focus, and your freedom from them is sweeter than a packet of jelly babies.
-Similarly, positive aspects of your new situation begin to emerge in your mind—the excitement of fresh challenges; the prospect of a better wage; the opportunity to make new friends.
+Similarly, positive aspects of your new situation begin to emerge in your mind: the excitement of fresh challenges; the prospect of a better wage; the opportunity to make new friends.
 The psychological immune system transforms the situation from a depressing failure into a glorious opportunity, and it does this by making us believe that our new situation is better, and our old situation worse, creating a silver lining so thick as to be impenetrable.